 Kyoto’s The Door, also known as One Shot Bar The Door, is a perfect place to appreciate hand-carved, crystal-clear ice spheres with your whisky of choice.
 Kazumitsu Ueda opened the bar in 2008, when he already had two decades of bar experience under his belt.

 He’s a master of the Japanese craft of carving ice.
 In his left hand, he holds a chunk of ice atop a small dish towel, and in his right, he wields a brutally sharp chef’s blade.
 In less than two minutes of steady rapid-fire chipping and cutting, a near perfect spheroid emerges, ready to cool down your dram.

-While old-age statements are available in abundance, there are also hard to find whiskies of a younger age, such as Yamazaki 10-year-old or Chita 12-year-old.
+While old age statements are available in abundance, there are also hard-to-find whiskies of a younger age, such as Yamazaki 10-year-old or Chita 12-year-old.
 You won’t be able to make a dent in this list in a single evening, so choose wisely.

 But the best part of the tour?
 A visit to the tasting room, perhaps the world’s single best place to drink phenomenal, rare Japanese whisky at absurd bargain prices.
 Not only does the tasting room have prestigious offerings such as Hibiki 30-year-old, Yamazaki 25-year-old and Hakushu 25-year-old on hand, but trying them only sets you back the equivalent of about $25 per pour.
 Hibiki 21-year-old for $5?
 Sure, I’ll have another.
 A full array of cask-strength Hibiki 17-year-old components?
-Bring ’em all, and prepare for the whisky session of a lifetime.
+Bring ’em on, and prepare for the whisky session of a lifetime.
 Just make sure somebody else is driving back to town.